The Best Firewood to Burn for Heat, Burn Time + Ease

 Rock Maple

 Although it has a lower density than other hardwoods, Rock Maple is easy to burn, burns cleanly, and splits well.
-Rock Maple is extremely affordable and easily accessible.
-The main disadvantage of using Rock Maple for firewood is that it is more expensive than other types of wood.
-It also produces more creosote than other types of hardwood.
+Rock Maple is easy to find, but in some regions it costs more than other common firewood.
+It can also lead to more creosote than some other hardwoods.

 Sugar Maple

 Sugar Maple burns long, slow, and steady, and since it can be found just about everywhere in the continental United States, it’s a smart choice for fireplaces and wood stoves.
-Sugar maples are often used for making syrup, but did you know there are other trees that can be tapped for syrup as well?
-Just be aware that Sugar Maple’s high sap content can cause creosote build-up in chimneys.
+Sugar Maple is better known for syrup, but it also makes excellent firewood.
+Because Sugar Maple has higher sap content, proper seasoning is important to prevent creosote buildup.

 A recently cut down sugar maple tree.